p3l1/dotfiles/README.md

-# geerlingguy's dotfiles
+# p3l1's dotfiles

-My configuration.
-Minimalist, but helps save a few thousand keystrokes a day.
-I use macOS, so I can only guarantee they'll work on a Mac, but I use some of these dotfiles on various linux servers, and they seem to be pretty flexible.
+This is a fork from geerlingguy/dotfiles.
+I made some additions and changes to fit my needs.

-You may also be interested in my [Mac Development Ansible Playbook](https://github.com/geerlingguy/mac-dev-playbook), which configures a Mac from scratch using Ansible, and incorporates the installation and updating of a set of dotfiles like this one.
+You may also be interested in my adjusted [Mac Development Ansible Playbook](https://github.com/p3l1/mac-dev-playbook), which configures my Mac from scratch using Ansible, and incorporates the installation and updating of a set of dotfiles like this one.

 ## License